Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 If we use `geom_line()` to check out how each of the prefectures stack up, it's really hard to interpret as there are so many lines!
 We could just `filter()` for the top 5 or use `top_n()` but then we lose context as we can't see those lines in relation to all the other prefectures.
 The solution here is the [gghighlight](https://github.com/yutannihilation/gghighlight) package made by [Hiroaki Yutani](https://twitter.com/yutannihilat_en).

 With the `gghighlight()` function we can specify the filtering variable as the **average of the average temperatures** with `mean(temperature_average)`.
 Then with the `max_highlight` argument we can define the maximum number of the top prefectures we want highlighted, I'll go with the top 5 here.
+(Small reminder that I am using each of the capital city's temperatures to represent each of the prefectures!)

 ``` r
 cols <- c("Okinawa" = "#e41a1c", "Saga" = "#377eb8",